shammishailaj/whitelister/README.md

 # Whitelister
-A tool to whitelist your IP on a cloud provider
+A tool to whitelist your IP on a cloud provider.

+Requires Docker Compose 2.x

 ### Routes